swarmee/swarmee.datasets/fastest-humans-over-100m/readme.md

 ##### Version
 Example has been tested in following versions:
 - Elasticsearch 5.5.1 (and now elasticsearch 6)
-- Kibana 5.5.1 (and not elasticsearch 6)
+- Kibana 5.5.1 (and now elasticsearch 6)

 ### Installation & Setup